The Complete Homeowner’s Guide to Buying a Hot Tub

 The Anatomy of a Hot Tub

 It’s a good idea to know everything you can about how a hot tub operates and the different parts that are involved.
-Above is a picture of a hot tub that’s been cut away to show the inside.

 How to Choose The Right Size